Search

 6 Methods to Rewire Your Brain for Memory Improvement

-As all of the books and studies I’ve cited above show, taking on some kind of mental challenge is the key.
+As all of the books and studies I’ve cited above demonstrate, taking on some kind of mental challenge is the key.
+Variety matters too so you can rotate between activities and stave off getting bored with any single one of them.

 This ingredient is called time.